 The Unit is currently manufacturing patient-specific ATMPs for clinical trials in head and neck cancer and recipients of liver or kidney transplants.

 The GMP Unit is strategically placed within Guy’s Hospital to undertake the manufacturing requirements of ATMP clinical trials in collaboration with King’s College London and Commercial Companies.
 Our expertise is in closed-system cell cultures and purification.

 The GMP unit consists of three equipped clean-rooms flexibly designed to accommodate multiple production processes.
 The scale is small, perfect for early-phase trials.

-The GMP Core is operational for 48 weeks per year, between 08:00 and 20:00 hours each day.
+The BRC GMP unit is operational for 48 weeks per year, between 08:00 and 20:00 hours each day.
 We run a hotel-style booking system, with three four-hour sessions daily per room.

 Tel: +44 (0)207 188 7188 ext.
 52362

 Dr Drew Hope, GMP Quality Manager

 NIHR GSTFT/KCL Biomedical Research Centre (BRC) GMP Unit

 Clinical Research Facility